 Actions: Sign a petition to ban the pink tax.
-Schedule a budgeting and spending coaching session to work around it.
+Schedule a budgeting and spending session to work around it.
 Call it out every time you see it.
 (Every damn time.)

 Life: Some of this is because women take more career breaks than men do — to parent, to care for relatives.

 Actions: Career breaks affect women’s wealth.
 Learn what to do to prepare for kids financially.